 How to Make a Drawstring Backpack

 This is a great beginner’s project, and one the little one will adore!
 First, you need to gather up your supplies:

 - 1 yard of fabric for your bag (cut this into 4 pieces of 14″ x 16″ for your bag)

 - 1 fat quarter for your monogram or picture

 - 2 yards of cord

 - Grommet Kit (Or just grommets if you have the device)

 - Usual sewing supplies (scissors, thread, sewing machine, iron, etc.)

-Next you want to grab your Grommet kit.
-Follow the easy to use instructions on the on the packaging and insert your Grommets.
+Then you want to grab your Grommet kit.
+Follow the easy to use instructions on the packaging and insert your Grommets.

 Take your pieces and place them on your 14″ x 16″cut fabric piece, (see picture below).
 I placed these about an inch up from the bottom of the bag.